twogg-git/java-kalah/README.md

 | 13 |    |    |    |    |    |   |  6 |
 |    | 0  |  1 |  2 |  3 |  4 | 5 |    |

-Kalah Player 1 is position 6, his pits are 0-5
+Player 1 Kalah's is position 6, his pits are 0-5

-Kalah Player 2 is position 13, his pits are 7-12
+Player 2 Kalah's is position 13, his pits are 7-12

 ## Rules